chendaichao/Hilbert-Huang-transform/README.md

 **Update**

 2020.10.17 Bug fix.
-Use pytorch to perform tensor computation on GPU.
+Use pytorch to support tensor computation on GPU.